emrecoerek/zebrafish_project/content/authors/admin/_index.md

 In July 2015 he graduated from the University of Basel in Switzerland with a Master`s degree in Toxicology.
 His Master's thesis he accomplished for 10 months at Novartis AG in Basel in Preclinical safety about the renal biomarker Kidney injury molecule-1 (KIM-1).
 The title of his thesis was “Spatial and temporal patterns of KIM-1 induction in toxic kidney injury in rats”.

-In June 2016, Emre Cörek joined the research group of Prof. Dr. J. Huwyler (Pharmaceutical Technology) as a PhD-candidate.
-His research is focused on nanoparticles for drug delivery and imaging.
-He is also involved in the EU Horizon 2020 project NanoREG II for development and implementation of nanoparticle grouping and Safe-by-design approaches within regulatory frameworks together with the Swiss Centre for Applied Human Toxicology (SCAHT).
+In June 2016, Emre Cörek joined the research group of Prof. Dr. J. Huwyler (Pharmaceutical Technology) as a PhD candidate.
+His research was focused on nanoparticles for drug delivery and imaging/theranostics.
+He was also involved in the EU Horizon 2020 project NanoREG II for development and implementation of nanoparticle grouping and Safe-by-design approaches within regulatory frameworks together with the Swiss Centre for Applied Human Toxicology (SCAHT).
-In May 2020 he finished his PhD (Dr. phil. des.) and is currently working on his own projects.
+In May 2020 he finished his Ph.D.
+(Dr. phil. des.) and is currently working on his own projects.